dhmmasson/testDrivenDevelopment/Assignements:-Ex1.md

 # Create a github account - Download Git

 Go to github and create an account, or login to an existing account.
 You may use any address to use GitHub for Free.
-If you use your @net.estia.fr you will be eligible for a student Developer Pack, which offers free access to tools and services used by professional developers ).
+If you use your @net.estia.fr you will be eligible for a student Developer Pack, which offers free access to tools and services used by professional developers.
 If you already have an account you can link it to your estia address.

 To use git on your computer, you'll need a client :